Skip to content

 2. Are your followers engaging with you?

 Your audience may be on X, but they also need to be interacting with you.
 Engagement metrics are a key indicator of a platform’s relevance to your strategy.
-Assess your recent activity to see if your followers are liking, commenting, or sharing your posts.
-If engagement and your engagement rate is consistently low, it may signal that the platform is no longer serving its purpose for you.
+Assess your recent activity to see if your followers are liking, commenting on, or sharing your posts.
+If your engagement and engagement rate is consistently low, it may signal that the platform is no longer serving its purpose for you.
 Find out more about measuring engagement on your social media channels in this blog post from Hootsuite.

 3. Is the platform meeting your social media objectives?